 Step 2: Turn Moto G upside down

-Step 4: Press your thumb of the hand in the center of the back (Motorola logo) as shown below.
+Step 4: Press your thumb of the hand in the centre of the back (Motorola logo), as shown below.

-You need use two hands to remove Moto G back cover.
+You need to use two hands to remove Moto G back cover.

 Step 5: Pry the cover off.

 Please remember it is not necessary to use any tools to remove Moto G back cover.
 Such tools may damage the cover or internal parts